spatie/laravel-csp/README.md

 #### In the browser

-Instead of outright blocking all violations you can put a profile in report only mode.
+Instead of outright blocking all violations you can put a policy in report only mode.
 In this case all requests will be made, but all violations will display in your favourite browser's console.

-To put a profile in report only mode just call `reportOnly()` in the `configure()` function of a report:
+To put a policy in report only mode just call `reportOnly()` in the `configure()` function of a report:

 ```php
     public function configure()